 We may not be sure exactly where the humble scone was invented, but one thing's for sure – it's mighty popular.

-Served alongside jam and clotted cream (on a tiered cake stand), the scone is an afternoon tea classic.
+Using the basic ingredients of butter, flour and milk, the scone is a simple and easy bake to pass the time at home.
+Served alongside jam and clotted cream (on a tiered cake stand), this afternoon classic oozes elegance.
 But tweak that recipe ever so slightly and you'll arrive at something totally different.
-How about crumbly buttermilk scones, salty, savoury cheese scones, or juicy fruit-filled scones?

 The classic: Scones and clotted cream

 You knew we had to include this hot-seller in the line up.
 The recipe is simple – flour, butter, milk and sugar.
 Mix to a soft dough before rolling, cutting and baking.
 Then for the really delicious part – topping each half scone with as much clotted cream and jam as you can handle.